 Cops and super spies on television and in the movies use technology to capture the bad guys all the time.
 They prove themselves to be whizzes at search and make connections timed perfectly to the storyline.
-But more and more, real crime fighters and security experts are using text and content analytics
+But more and more, real crime fighters and security experts are using text and content analytics to collar criminals.

 For example, the Richmond (Va.)
 Police Department recently investigated a series of robberies during which victims were directed to lie on the ground.
 A pattern emerged in the phrase the robber used when addressing victims.
 Investigators searched on the phrase using a pilot version of text analysis software and connected a series of incidents that helped police establish the suspect’s modus operandi, leading to his arrest.

 In a major East Coast city, whose police department asked not to be identified, an investigator searched on a phrase tattooed on a crime suspect’s arm.
 The search, using natural language analysis, turned up another investigator’s description of the same tattoo taken from a witness to an unsolved murder years before.
 Police connected the suspect to the old crime and closed what otherwise might have been a cold case.